 Did you give this Green Goddess Rice Bowl With Shrimp a try?
 Let me know by leaving a comment and recipe rating below!

 If you do make this recipe, don’t forget to tag me on Instagram or Pinterest – seeing your creations always makes my day.
 You can also subscribe to my email list to never miss a new recipe or nutrition education post!

-Get the Recipe: Green Goddess Rice Bowl With Shrimp
+Get the Recipe: Healthy Green Goddess Shrimp & Rice Bowl